Alief, Houston: Growth, diversification, and annexation (1970–1989)

 In 1970, Alief was still primarily pastureland and major thoroughfares, such as the Sam Houston Tollway, were still gravel roads.
 The 1970s were a prosperous time for Houston, and Alief continued to grow as people came to the area in search of housing.
 Houston began expanding westward with the development of River Oaks and Memorial, and the trend continued to Alief.
 Many of the new residents were low-income apartment dwellers.
 The community's population increased by a factor of four between 1970 and 1985.
 Between 1980 and 1985, approximately a third of the population growth experienced by Harris County occurred in the southwest quadrant of the county bounded by the Katy and South (288) freeways, with Alief accounting for half of that, or one-sixth of the overall growth of the county during that five-year time frame.
 The Alief Independent School District struggled to find room for all of the new students.

 As the population of Alief increased in the 1980s, the community began to diversify.
 In 1978, close to 80% of the people in the community were white.
 Less than 4% of the people in the community were African American.
 The shift was primarily for socio-economic reasons.
 Many low-income Spanish-speaking immigrants settled in traditionally low-income areas of Houston inside Loop 610.
 Many African-Americans who could afford to left traditional African-American neighborhoods to move to Alief and other parts of Southwest Houston during the 1980s.
 White people who could afford to move to newer suburbs further from Houston than Alief began to leave the community.
 In addition, many people of Asian ancestry settled in Alief, Sharpstown, and Westwood, creating one of the largest Asian-American concentrations in Houston.
-Southwest Houston's Asian population included mainly immigrants from China, India, Pakistan, Vietnam, Cambodia, and Korea.
-In addition, Southwest Houston became home to many people from Taiwan, the Philippines, Japan, Laos, and Indonesia.
+Southwest Houston's Asian population included mainly immigrants from China, the Philippines, India, Pakistan, Vietnam, Cambodia, and Korea.
+In addition, Southwest Houston became home to many people from Taiwan, Bangladesh, Japan, Laos, and Indonesia.
 By the late 1980s, white students accounted for less than half of the students enrolled in Alief ISD.